Jadael/TMT/readme.md

 - **Step Backward**: Advances to the prior step in the sequence on the rising edge of a trigger.
 - **Reset Input**: Resets the sequence to the first step on the rising edge of the input signal.
 - **Index Input**: Set the current step to a specific index, where 0v is the first step through to 10v for the last step, like a phasor controlling a "play head".
+- **Record In**: Voltages to record into the current row (polyphonic).
+When Record Trigger fires, voltages from this input are written into the sequence text.
+- **Record Trigger**: Rising edge triggers recording of voltages into the current row (polyphonic).
+Each channel can independently trigger recording of its corresponding Record In channel.
+If mono, records all Record In channels at once.

 - **Index Mode Toggle**: Toggle the yellow glyph to switch to "absolute address" mode, where 1v is step one, 2v is step two, etc.